ourcodingclub/tutorials-in-progress/Web_scraping.md

 <img src="{{ site.baseurl }}/img/Safari_Save.jpg" alt="Img">

-Download the IUCN Red List information for Aptenogytes forsteri (Emperor Penguin) from http://www.iucnredlist.org/details/22697810/0 using the above method, saving the file to your working directory
+Download the IUCN Red List information for _Aptenogytes forsteri_ (Emperor Penguin) from http://www.iucnredlist.org/details/22697810/0 using the above method, saving the file to your working directory.

 <a name="import"></a>